-John’s sermon was a classic example of a hell-fire and damnation message.
+This sermon by John the Baptist was a classic example of a hell-fire and damnation message.
 It was filled with love and mercy, but not in a way readily noticed in our day.
 It was based on God’s truth.
-John had love and mercy for the deceived and hell-bound spiritual vipers he lived by.
+John the Baptist had love and mercy for the deceived and hell-bound spiritual vipers he lived by.
 He wanted them to get the pure truth and a valid warning, which might turn some around for their own good.
-John was merciful enough to fearlessly give the disturbing truth to them, for that alone was the strong medicine they needed.
+John the Baptist was merciful enough to fearlessly give the disturbing truth to them, for that alone was the strong medicine they needed.
 Anything less wouldn’t work.
 Just another candy-coated sermon filled with spiritual arsenic (doctrinal lies), which is common in our day, would not bring about the needed results.
 He told them fruit or fire!
-He wanted them to know they were on the road to hell.
-(John was a preacher who believed in hell and warned others of it from the pulpit, unlike many in our day.)
+John the Baptist wanted them to know they were on the road to hell.
+(John the Baptist was a preacher who believed in hell and warned others of it from the pulpit, unlike many in our day.)
 It was now their choice to produce good fruit.
 God would not do that for them apart from their will.
 They would have to decide, and change, if wise.
 Regardless what the crowds did with the truth, their blood wouldn’t be on John’s hands, for he warned them about sin’s destructive powers:

 When I say to a wicked man, “You will surely die,” and you do not warn him or speak out to dissuade him from his evil ways in order to save his life, that wicked man will die for his sin, and I will hold you accountable for his blood.
 But if you do warn the wicked man and he does not turn from his wickedness or from his evil ways, he will die for his sin; but you will have saved yourself.
 Again, when a righteous man turns from his righteousness and does evil, and I put a stumbling block before him, he will die.
 Since you did not warn him, he will die for his sin.
 The righteous things he did will not be remembered, and I will hold you accountable for his blood.
 But if you do warn the righteous man not to sin and he does not sin, he will surely live because he took warning, and you will have saved yourself.
 (Ezek 3:18-21)